-At just 8 years old, Hannah Taylor founded The Ladybug Foundation, a charity that promotes awareness and assistance for homeless individuals.
+At just eight-years-old, Hannah Taylor founded The Ladybug Foundation, a charity that promotes awareness and assistance for homeless individuals.
 Now 22 and a student at McGill University in Montreal, Hannah has spoken to more than 400 schools, organizations and events.
 She believes that everyone deserves a roof over their head and enough food to eat, as basic human rights.
 We got the chance to ask her a few questions about her idea.

 DESCRIBE THE IDEA OR PROJECT YOU ARE WORKING ON.